silverbulletmd/silverbullet/website/Markdown/Code Widgets.md

 url: https://www.youtube.com/watch?v=VemS-cqAD5k
 ```

-Note, there is specific support for youtube videos — it automatically will set width, height and replace the URL with an embed URL.
+Note, there is specific support for youtube videos — it automatically will set width, height and replaces the URL with an embed URL.

 The body of an `embed` block is written in [[YAML]] and supports the following attributes: